Tim861125/slidev/zod/slides.md

 # What is Zod?

-A TypeScript-first schema declaration and validation library

 <br>

-## Core Features

-- **Type Safety First** - Fully leverages TypeScript's type system
-- **Zero Dependencies** - Lightweight design
-- **Great DX** - Intuitive and clean API
-- **Runtime Validation** - Complements TypeScript's compile-time checking
+- A TypeScript-first schema declaration and validation library

 ---